Otasd/KomodoPager/README.md

 Components :

-esp32,
+Esp32,

-buzzer,
+Buzzer,

-some buttons,
+Some buttons,

 18650 li-ion battery,

-charging pcb (like a TP4056),
+Charging PCB (like a TP4056),

-Antena,
+Antena
-(The standard antenna covers a radius of 250 meters, so I strongly recommend using an external one)
+(The standard antenna covers a radius of 250 meters,so I strongly recommend using an external one)

 And of course some wires